Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — I Peter 2:9

-The next tribe is Gad, and his name means to crowd upon, attack, or overcome.
+The next tribe is Gad, meaning to crowd upon, attack, or overcome.
 Jacob prophesied to him, "he will be attacked by raiders, but he will attack them at their heels.

 For whatever is born of God overcomes the world.
 And this is the victory that has overcome the world—our faith.